 After narrowing in on the look we were going for, we set out to finding the right materials to accomplish it.
 It turns out – we simply live on the wrong coast.
 Who knew??
 Apparently the exact type of house we love is so popular on the other side of the continent that it’s coined it’s own style.
 A quick google search of ‘West Coast Modern” and you’ll know what I’m talking about.
-We found a ton of information on expressed joint panel systems, & cedar cladding materials in the Pacific North West, but were hard pressed to find building practices & materials for that style of home locally.
+We found a ton of information on expressed joint panel systems, & cedar cladding materials in the Pacific North West, but we were hard-pressed to find building practices & materials for that style of home locally.
+Sadly, we no longer live in Pennsylvania, otherwise we would have called the best West Chester roofers in town!
+They do an excellent job but it was now up to us to try and replicate some of the fantastic work they have done in the past.

 Many, MANY google searches, builder forums & manufacturer websites later, we found that we could use HardiePanel fibre-cement vertical siding to achieve the look.
 By simply installing it horizontally with a recess or express joint between the boards, the HardiePanel is transformed from traditional to modern.